-Emergency Medical Technician - Several Public Safety Officers have been certified as NYS EMT's and routinely responded to assignments of sick and injured persons.
-This first level triage is often sufficient in evaluating the patient and providing basic attention.
-If the need for additional treatment is determined an ambulance will be requested and transportation to a local hospital may occur.
+Emergency Medical Technician - Several Public Safety Officers have been certified as New York State Emergency Medical Technicians and routinely responded to assignments of sick and injured persons.
+This firstlevel triage is often sufficient in evaluating the patient and providing basic attention.
+If the need for additional treatment is determined, an ambulance will be requested and transportation to a local hospital may occur.